Developer Guide

 - Our app also has a

-, except that it interacts with the classes that handle tasks, such asTaskBookModel
+TaskBook, which works the same asAddressBook, except that it interacts with the classes that handle tasks, such asTaskBookModelandDeleteTaskCommandParser.

 3.4 Model component